anluke/candle-realm/README.md

     ![Main](https://github.com/anluke/candle-realm/blob/main/assets/readme-images/main-section.png?raw=true)

     - The purpose of the Main Section is to provide a user with information regarding the company and ingredients that we use.
-    It is just below the 'Hero-Section' but it's not taking too much space as the idea is to be inviting and informational about the products.
+    It is just below the 'Hero-Section' and contains two leading pictures with **Candles** & **Kits** and their description respectfully.

-    - It has another welcoming heading that's notifying a user that we are one of the best suppliers of custom-made products and 'Do-It-Yourself' kits.
+    - It is welcoming and notifying users that we are one of the best suppliers of custom-made products and 'Do-It-Yourself' kits.

-    - It also informs the user that all of the products are made locally and by hand.
+    - It also informs the user that all of the products are made by hand.
 Depending on the user's needs we have everything to get them started.

     - It also has three examples of the most popular types of wax: **BeesWax**, **Soy Wax** & **Paraffin Wax**.
     Every ingredient has a description and a picture giving the best example of the difference between the three.